keodarus/keodarus/README.md

 - 👋 Hi, I’m @keodarus.
-21 is my age and I'm from Germany.
+22 is my age and I'm from Germany.
 I have completed an apprenticeship as a an electronic technician for devices and systems.
-     My current level of schooling is at the secondary level.
-This year I'm going to catch up my technical vocational baccalaureate diploma.
+     My technical vocational baccalaureate diploma is now completed and I look forward on what's next.

 - 👀 I’m interested in Marcus Hutter's work on AIXI, Jürgen Schmidhuber's Gödel Machine and more specifically in Joel Veness's approximation of AIXI.
      I am rather a practitioner.
 As long as it works well, I'm happy when someone has provided the heavy theoretical background to it.